 NOTE: Quizzes are set up with two attempts.
 However, the second attempt is to be used ONLY if you have an Internet disruption.
 This is for your convenience so that if you are disconnected, you may log back in and use the second attempt without waiting for me to reset the quiz.
+You MUST email to notify me that you have needed the second attempt.
 Otherwise, only the first attempt will be graded.

-Chapter Activities
+Application Activities